 This article provides some general information about miniature painting (and sculpting) contests at conventions and shows.
-I occasionally write articles with tips for people entering contests, and rather overstuff every contest-related article with general information and definitions, I’ve put it here for easy reference.
+I occasionally write articles with tips for people entering contests, and rather than overstuff every contest-related article with general information and definitions, I’ve put it here for easy reference.
 I also have an article with some general information on why it’s worth attending a convention or showing up to a show.

 Prizes and awards at the MSP Open in 2019.